Dreghici-Bogdan/CityWatcher/README.md

-# 🏙️ Urban AI — Smart Detection of City Infrastructure Problems
+# 🏙️ CityWatcher — Smart Detection of City Infrastructure Problems

 Urban AI is a mobile-first app built to detect and geotag common urban issues such as **graffiti** and **potholes** using computer vision and AI.
 It empowers citizens and city authorities to collaboratively improve urban infrastructure through an intuitive reporting platform.